Multi-User Personalisation in Human-Robot Interaction: Resolving Preference Conflicts Using Gradual Argumentation: Using MUP-QBAF in robotic frailty assessment

 \subsection{Dynamic adaptation examples}

 A crucial requirement in HRI is their rapid adaptation to dynamic changes in the environment and user preferences.
-Here, we provide with two examples showing the framework's adaptation given some changes in the AF.
+Here, we provide two examples illustrating the framework's adaptation in response to certain changes in the AF.

 The first example involves the addition of new arguments to the AF.
 Indeed, in some scenarios, it is possible that the users want to provide additional arguments to the robots to express or reinforce their preferences, or it is also possible that robots make meaningful observations that should be considered in the preference selection process in the form of new arguments.